projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 ~~~~~~~~~~~

 Guest reads/writes to PCI configuration space for configuring MSI
 interrupts using an address.
-Data and control registers are pass-thru to
+Data and control registers are passthrough to
-the physical BAR of the pass-thru device.
+the physical BAR of the passthrough device.
 Refer to `Configuration
 space access`_ for details on how the PCI configuration space is emulated.

 Virtual device support